igoroctaviano/jsunpers/es6/bundle.md

 ## But what? why?

 So, basically, the first *console.log* will first ask for the value of the *ar* variable inside this enclosing block of code.
-As you can see, the variable *ar* was declared as *var* so it means that its scoped to the nearest function block, in our case, its the global (outside any function) and, it can be also acessed before it was declared.
-So as we can observe, we have another declaration of the variable *ar* and as it was declared as *var* it will override the current value of the variable *ar* that is *1*, holding the value *2* now.
+As you can see, the variable *ar* was declared as *var* so it means that its scoped to the nearest function block, in our case, its the global (outside any function) and it can be also acessed before it was declared.
+So as we can see, we have another declaration of the variable *ar* and as it was declared as *var* it will override the current value of the variable *ar* that is *1*.
+Now it holds the value *2*.

 ### Lets imagine a conversation
-**console.log (actually it will be the engine) says:** "Hey code block, do you know about the value of *ar*?"; **code block says:** "Fore sure! his value is 2!".
-Then moving on to the next *console.log* statement, **console.log says:** "Dude, can you tell the value of *et*?"; **code block says:** "Yep! its 2!".
-As you can see in this example, we are using a *let* variable, it was not overwritten! because this *let* can only exists inside this enclosing block (this is how it works).
-Moving on... outside this code block, **console.log says:** "Hey code block, me again, whats the value of this *ar*?"; **code block says:** "Alright, it was overwritten by some other code, it was *1* but now its *2*!".
-Moving on.. we reached our last *console.log* statement! **console.log says:** "Just one more time, what's the value of *et*?"; **code block says:** "Its *1*!".
+**console.log (actually it will be the engine) says:** "Hey code block, do you know about the value of *ar*?"; **code block says:** "Fore sure! the value is 2!".
+Moving on to the next *console.log* statement... **console.log says:** "Dude, can you tell me the value of *et*?".. **code block says:** "Yep! its 2!".
+As you can see in this example, we are using a *let* variable, it was not overwritten! because this *let* can only exist inside this enclosing block.
+Moving on... outside this code block, **console.log says:** "Hey code block, me again, whats the value of this *ar*?".. **code block says:** "Alright, it was overwritten!, it was *1* but now its *2*!".
+Moving on.. we reached our last *console.log* statement! **console.log says:** "Just one more time, what's the value of *et*?".. **code block says:** "Its *1*!".
 And you know why, right? this *let* variable belongs to the nearest enclosing block and it means that it belongs to the global scope and it will not be overwritten inside some other code block.

 # The hoisting mechanics